gorkembasaran/estate-transaction-system/README.md

 ## API Overview

+The following endpoints represent the currently available backend API surface.

 Routes are unprefixed by default.
 If `API_PREFIX` is configured, the prefix is added before these routes.

 Agents: